• About

 February 16, 2021

-Written by Adam Kalbfleisch, Kyle Donnelly and Alysha Pannu
+Written By Adam Kalbfleisch, Kyle Donnelly and Alysha Pannu

 The Competition Bureau announced that the 2021 size of transaction pre-merger notification threshold under the Competition Act will decrease to C$93 million from the current threshold of C$96 million.
 Acquisitions may be subject to mandatory pre-notification where the aggregate value of the target firm's assets in Canada, or the gross revenues from sales in or from Canada generated from those assets, exceeds the size of transaction threshold.
 The size of parties threshold (C$400 million) must also be met for a mandatory notification to be acquired.
 Further, certain other non-financial thresholds may apply depending on the structure of the deal.
 The 2021 size of transaction threshold came into effect February 13, 2021, following publication in the Canada Gazette Part 1.